 The Modern Strategy

 The modern way to solve this problem is to use the applications provided as part of your Microsoft 365 Business subscription.
 Microsoft 365 is so much more than the Office suite and an email server.
 We strongly recommend the use of SharePoint – the document management platform that is included with Microsoft 365 - in conjunction with the OneDrive sync client.

 There are some great features of these applications to store the project files securely in the Office 365 cloud and to access them from any location on any device – on your smartphone, on your tablet, on your laptop, on your desktop, or even on your home computer if there’s something to be urgently actioned after hours.
 For staff who are regularly accessing these folders, we strongly recommend you use a Windows 10 computer as your primary device, because of the “selective sync” options that are then available to you.

 Migrating existing project folder structures across to SharePoint is a reasonably straight forward process.
 We recommend the best way is to start all new projects on SharePoint and then at some point down the track, decide whether it’s worthwhile moving existing projects across or not.

 One critical requirement is to ensure that data is still being backed up, given its no longer being stored on the fileserver.
 Whilst Microsoft is looking after backups from a disaster recovery viewpoint, it’s also important to use a third-party cloud backup solution to protect against user error and malicious activity (for example deletion of folders or files that go un-noticed for weeks or even months).

-NetCare have significant experience in working with construction and trades industry customers to move their project folders and files to the Office 365 cloud.
-There are many factors to consider - for example, there are some restrictions on the characters that can be used in filenames – so we recommend a block purchase of professional services hours so that one of our Office 365 experts can guide you through the process.
+NetCare have significant experience in working with AEC industry sector (Architects, Engineers & Construction) to move their project folders and files to the Microsoft 365 cloud.
+There are many factors to consider - for example, there are some restrictions on the characters that can be used in filenames – so we recommend using the services of an experienced services provider to ensure an awesome business improvement.